nexiality/documentation/release/nexial-core-v3.2.changelog.md

   - the default `waitMs` (if not specified) is the same as `${nexial.pollWaitMs}`.
 - [`nexial.web.unfocusAfterType`](../systemvars/index.html#nexial.web.unfocusAfterType): added slight wait between
   typing and "tabbing" out of current web element.
+- added error handling when Nexial timed out during the execution of a `wait...` command.

 ### [webalert](../commands/webalert)